-Enron has an alternative minimum tax (AMT) credit carryforward of approximately $ million which can be used to offset regular income taxes payable in future years.
+Enron has an alternative minimum tax (AMT) credit carryforward of approximately $254 million which can be used to offset regular income taxes payable in future years.
 The AMT credit has an indefinite carryforward period.

-Enron has afederal consolidated net operating loss carryforward for tax purposes of approximately $ billion, which will begin to expire in 2011.
-Enronalso has a net operating loss carryforward applicable to non-U.S. subsidiaries of approximately $ million, of which $ million can be carried forward indefinitely.
-The remaining $ million of net operating loss carryfowardwill begin to expire in 2002 but is projected to be utilized before its expiration period.
-The benefits of the domestic and foreign net operating losses have been recognized as deferred tax assets.
+Enron has a net operating loss carryforward applicable to U.S. subsidiaries of approximately $65 million, which will begin to expire in 2011.
+Enron has a net operating loss carryforward applicable to non-U.S. subsidiaries of approximately $1.2 billion, of which $1.0 billion can be carried forward indefinitely.
+The remaining $200 million of net operating loss carryfoward expires between the years 2001 and 2010.
+Deferred tax assets have been recognized on the $65 million domestic loss and $1.0 billion of foreign losses.

-U.S. and foreign income taxes have been provided for earnings of foreign subsidiary companies that are expected to be remitted to the U.S. Foreign subsidiaries’ cumulative undistributed earnings of approximately $ billion are considered to be indefinitely reinvested outside the U.S. and, accordingly, no U.S. income taxes have been provided thereon.
+U.S. and foreign income taxes have been provided for earnings of foreign subsidiary companies that are expected to be remitted to the U.S. Foreign subsidiaries’ cumulative undistributed earnings of approximately $1.9 billion are considered to be permanently reinvested outside the U.S. and, accordingly, no U.S. income taxes have been provided thereon.
 In the event of a distribution of those earnings in the form of dividends, Enron may be subject to both foreign withholding taxes and U.S. income taxes net of allowable foreign tax credits.

 6 Supplemental Cash Flow Information